Three years full-time.

 Subject to eligibility, you can also benefit from a sandwich year, which offers fantastic opportunities to study or work abroad, or both.
-You can potentially also learn Spanish to build your business skillset.

 Download the Definitive Course Record for more course information.

 This module recognises the importance of entrepreneurship to stimulating and sustaining economic growth.
-You examine what makes for a successful entrepreneur and how ideas can be evaluated and then turned into successful businesses.
+You will examine what makes for a successful entrepreneur and how ideas can be evaluated and then turned into successful businesses.
 This will include business planning, financing and risk assessment.

 The ethics of business has attracted growing attention in the past few decades.
 In an increasingly consumer-driven market, entrepreneurial and managerial success is based on a robust understanding of these ethics.
 This module introduces you to theoretical perspectives on ethical business, with opportunities to discuss and debate cases of both principled and questionable practice.

-In this module, you will develop an academic understanding of the strategic context of business, along with analysis and problem-solving skills.
+You will develop an academic understanding of the strategic context of business, along with analysis and problem-solving skills.
 You will learn to adopt a multi-disciplinary approach to finding solutions and strategic thinking, drawing on skills developed.

-This module will explore the nature of organisational culture and its impact on employees, and enable students to develop a critical awareness of organisational theory and practice.
+This module will explore the nature of organisational culture and its impact on employees and enable students to develop a critical awareness of organisational theory and practice.
 It will enable you to deal with the problems, choices and constraints involved in organisational change.
 It will encourage you to develop your own intellectual framework of values, attitudes and practice.

 This module focuses on the role of HR strategy as a key constituent of a business strategy.
-It builds on concepts first introduced in Introduction to Management and Managing People, exploring ways in which organisational performance is enhanced by maximising the contribution from employees.
+It builds on concepts first introduced in Introduction to Management and Managing People, exploring ways in which organisational performance is enhanced by maximising the contribution from employees

-What our students say
+What our students say:

 "I have thoroughly enjoyed my time at the University of Suffolk.
-Throughout my experience here my lecturers knew me by name, and have been supportive and approachable in all aspects of my studies.
+Throughout my experience here my lecturers knew me by name and have been supportive and approachable in all aspects of my studies.
 This made the experience more personal, something that was important to me when deciding on where to study.
-There are numerous opportunities over the three years to work alongside and network with multi-national organizations; the University are incredibly helpful in relation to employment opportunities.
+There are numerous opportunities over the three years to work alongside and network with multi-national organisations; the University are incredibly helpful in relation to employment opportunities.
 Many of us including myself have been able to secure graduate schemes and jobs from making the most of these opportunities.
 I would definitely recommend the University of Suffolk to anyone individual considering further education."
 Emma, third year Business Management student.

 Fees and finance

-- Part-time Tuition fee: £1,454 per 20 credits (Please contact the Infozone for further information).
+- UK part-time tuition fee: £1,454 per 20 credits (please contact the Student Centre for further information)

-- At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
-However, there may be additional costs associated with your course that you will need to budget for.
-See Course Costs.
+At University of Suffolk, your tuition fees provide access to all the usual teaching and learning facilities that you would expect.
+However, there may be additional costs associated with you course that you will need to budget for.

-2018 entry: 112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC).
+112 UCAS tariff points (or above), BBC (A-Level), DMM (BTEC)

 Applicants may be expected to attend an interview as part of the application process.